-The mood and anxiety disorders are tiring.
-It’s hard enough that fatigue hits us as a symptom.
-But when we have to deal with it as a side effect of a supposed remedy?
-That’s pretty cruel.
-Well, there’s plenty to learn, and options.
-So here’s what you’ll want to know about sedation and psych meds…
+It’s tough enough that fatigue hits us as a symptom.
+But when we have to deal with it as a side effect of a remedy?
+That’s cold.
+Including options, here’s what you’ll want to know about sedation and psych meds…

 I’ll be summarizing Dr. Aiken’s sedation article for you, as well as tossing in some tidbits of my own.
 I think you’ll find the information interesting as well as helpful.